 M.A. and B.A.
-Journalism and Mass Communication, Point Park University, 2013
+Journalism and Mass Communication, Point Park University.

 Ph.D.
-Communication Media and Instructional Technology, Doctoral Candidate (ABD), Indiana University of Pennsylvania.
-Ph.D. anticipated 2018.
+Communication Media and Instructional Technology, Indiana University of Pennsylvania.
+Dissertation, Recognition and Perceptions of Native Advertising in Media.

-Professor of Journalism and Mass Communication, University of North Carolina Pembroke, Pembroke, North Carolina, 2018 – present.
-Student Newspaper advisor and the Student Publications Committee.
+Asst.
+Professor of Journalism and Mass Communication, the University of North Carolina at Pembroke, North Carolina, 2018 – present.
+Student Newspaper adviser and the Student Publications Board.
+2018-2019 Campus Engagement and Leadership New Advisor Award.

 MCM 2100 Introduction to Mass Communication.
-An examination of the channels used to communicate, and communications theories are presented through a historical survey and review of current media.
+An examination of the channels used to communicate.
+Communications theories are presented through a historical survey and a review of current media.
+Media literacy is a focus along with native advertising, fake news, and a historical view of the media landscape.

 Adjunct Professor of Journalism and Communication, Point Park University, Pittsburgh, Pennsylvania, 2013 – 2018

-JOUR 593 APPLIED MASS COMMUNICATION RESEARCH METHODS.
+JOUR 593 Applied Mass Communication Research Methods.
 This graduate course teaches the conduct of communication research including topic choice, developing research questions and hypotheses, selecting among quantitative and qualitative methods, collecting evidence, analyzing data, and presenting the results.
+This class takes the student from their literature review to the design of their study.

 JOUR 412 Media Ethics.
-This course examines the ethical issues in the modern media, including their historical context and practical ramifications.
+This course examines the ethical issues in modern media, including their historical context and practical ramifications.
 The course compares ethical standards and systems with professional processes, practices and legal principles.
-Historical survey of ethicists/philosophers.
+The course is a historical survey of ethicists/philosophers and included considerable classroom interactions.

 JOUR 150 Journalistic Writing.
 This course is a requirement for all Communication majors.
 It stresses writing for various media in a journalistic style.
 The course covers news writing for different platforms, feature writing, Q & As, profile pieces, multimedia, and mobile.